 Betty Barucco – Junior Creative

-Betty is currently on the NTU Graduate Development Programme: she came over from Italy to study at NTU, loved it so much she wanted to stay, and managed to secure a place on the programme.
-She now works as a Junior Creative in our Digital Marketing team, and is loving every second.
+Betty was on the NTU Graduate Development Programme (GDP) for 2018/19.
+She came over from Italy to study at NTU, loved it so much she wanted to stay, and managed to secure a place on the programme.
+She worked as a Junior Creative in our Digital Marketing team, and loved every second.

 It’s great to see higher management actually interested in your perspective as a young graduate.